Magda Goebbels: Death

 Magda appears to have refused several offers, such as one by Albert Speer, to have the children smuggled out of Berlin and insisted that the family must stay at her husband's side.
 In the Führerbunker she confided to Hitler's secretary Traudl Junge that "I would rather have my children die, than live in disgrace, jeered at.
 My children stand no chance in Germany after the war".
 The last survivor of Hitler's bunker, Rochus Misch, gave this account of the events to the BBC:

 Straight after Hitler's death, Mrs. Goebbels came down to the bunker with her children.
 She started preparing to kill them.
 She couldn't have done that above ground—there were other people there who would have stopped her.
 That's why she came downstairs—because no-one else was allowed in the bunker.
 She came down on purpose to kill them.

 Magda helped the girls change into long white nightgowns.
 She then softly combed their hair.
 Misch tried to concentrate on his work, but he knew what was going to happen.
 Magda then went back up to the Vorbunker with the children.
 Shortly thereafter, Werner Naumann came down to the Führerbunker and told Misch that he had seen Hitler's personal physician, Dr Stumpfegger, give the children something "sweetened" to drink.
 About two hours later, Magda came back down to the Führerbunker, alone.
 She looked very pale, her eyes very red and her face was "frozen".
 She sat down at a table and began playing patience.
 Goebbels then came over to her, but did not say a word at that time.

 After their children were dead, Magda and Joseph Goebbels walked up to the garden of the Chancellery, where they committed suicide.
 There are several different accounts of this event.
 One account was that they each bit on a cyanide ampule near where Hitler had been buried, and were given a coup de grâce immediately afterwards.
 Goebbels' SS adjutant Günther Schwägermann testified in 1948 that they walked ahead of him up the stairs and out into the Chancellery garden.
 He waited in the stairwell and heard the shots sound.
 Schwägermann then walked up the remaining stairs and, once outside, saw their lifeless bodies.
-Following Goebbels' prior order, Schwägermann had an SS soldier fire several shots into Goebbels' body, which did not move.
+Following Goebbels' prior order, Schwägermann had an SS soldier fire several shots into Goebbels' body to ensure he was dead.
 (Note: Johannes Hentschel later told Misch a singular conflicting story that Goebbels killed himself in his room in the bunker, and Magda in the Vorbunker, during the early hours of 2 May.
-(Misch 2014)) The bodies were then doused with petrol, but the remains were only partially burned and not buried.
+(Misch 2014)) The bodies were doused with petrol and were only partly burned.